caio/grpc-java-gradle-hello-world/README.markdown

 ./gradlew dependencyUpdates -Drevision=release
 ```

-And then update `build.gradle` accordinly.
+And then update `build.gradle` with the new versions accordingly.